-A title bar is a bar located along the top of a window or a dialog box that displays the name of the window or software program being used.
-For example, as can be seen in the below picture the title bar gives the name of the program and document currently being edited.
+The title bar is a bar located along the top of a window or a dialog box that displays the name of the window or software program being used.
+For example, as can be seen in the picture below the title bar gives the name of the program and document currently being edited.

-Besides giving a description of the open program or window, the title bar has several other useful features.
+Besides giving a description of the open program or window, the title bar can also contain other useful features.
 Below is a list of some of the functions of the title bar.
-Keep in mind that not all of these features are supported in all operating systems.
+Keep in mind that not all of these features are supported in all operating systems and programs.

 Extra features of title bar

 - Click and hold down the mouse button on the title bar to move the window around when not maximized.